coderx400/sota-mapper/README.md

 # Known Issues
 ################################################################################

-- you must add at least 1 map item manually in order for the Add item to be enabled and allow you to add more items the easy way
 - some maps seem to have reversed coordinate systems, Berek confirmed that this is to be expected for some of the maps